medic/cht-docs/content/en/apps/tutorials/local-setup.md

 `accept-self-signed-certs` tells medic-conf that it’s OK that the server’s certificate isn’t signed properly, which will be the case when using docker locally.

 Once you have run the above command it should complete with the message: `INFO All actions completed.`.

-Note: This will erase the default Maternal & Newborn Health Reference Application.

 <br clear="all">